2020-Summer-Cohort/virtual-pet-java-20Claudia20/README.md

 Asked the user what they would like to do output a list of activities:
-- feed it
+- feed it         ( if she's hungry)
-- water
+- water           ( if she's thirsty)
-- Play with pet
+- Play with pet   (if she's bored)
-- send pet to bed
+- send pet to bed (if she's sleepy/tired)
-- timeout

-created a loop if pet is hungry feed it else do nothing
+create an if loop